 Construction law reports

-For more information about online sources of legal information consult the E-resources section of the Law Libguide.
+For more information about online sources of legal information consult the E-resources section of the Law guide (link below).

 Depending upon your individual research subject, statistical sources could be important for you.
-The Library has a good collection of British official statistics.
-European Union statistics are also well-covered.
-Many statistics are now also appearing on the Internet.
+Explore the following sources:

 Reading University theses and dissertations